THE GREEN PANTS/ Beauty Reals

 I toiled over my imminent brawl.
 Despite my mother’s expectations, I didn't want to fight.
 But after school, when the buses lined up to wait for the children, I waited near the basketball hoop.
 Those who’d heard whisperings had gathered by the fence.
 I’d tried to avoid the looks of passersby, but their stares weighed on me.

-Still, I'd finally accepted they were bullies who needed handling, as I held my hands high with fists balled, and planted my feet just like my father had taught me before he died.
+Still, I'd finally accepted they were bullies who needed handling, as I held my hands high with fists balled and planted my feet just like my father had taught me before he died.
 So there was no turning back.
 They’d gotten close enough to where I could take the first swing when one looked over to the other and said, "She’s lucky our bus is leaving," as they ran the other way.

 It had taken a moment to realize they weren’t coming back.
-I felt victorious, larger than life, vindicated.
+I felt victorious, larger than life, and vindicated.
 No one could have prepared for this feeling of safety, not even my mother who was correct when she'd insisted no one could kick your ass unless you let him/her.

-I turned to leave the basketball court when I noticed the onlookers had gone.
-All except for one, my mother, who had unbeknownst to me, positioned herself behind thick maple trees lining the sidewalk.
-She was hiding there all along.
-I ran to her, and she engulfed in a hug.
-She whispered in my ear, "I'm proud of you, baby girl."
-But I knew the day would come my mother would not be hiding behind the broadest tree, waiting to pounce.
-And I realized, I alone, had to uphold the feminine contours of my body, no matter the cut or color of my pants.
+I turned to leave the basketball court when I noticed that all the onlookers had gone.
+All except for one, my mother, who unbeknownst to me, positioned herself behind thick maple trees lining the sidewalk.
+I ran to her, and she engulfed me in a hug.
+"I'm proud of you," she whispered in my ear.

 Comments